 Section 8.
 The Vice President of Fellowship

-B. Shall provide information for any interested member(s) concerning awards and scholarships that they are eligible for through their membership in FQK.
+- Shall provide information for any interested member(s) concerning awards and scholarships that they are eligible for through their membership in Phi Theta Kappa.

-D. Shall assist the Historian in preparation of the BQO chapter history.
+- Shall assist the Historian in preparation of the Beta Theta Omicron chapter history.

 Section 9.
-The Vice President of Community Relations
+The Vice President of Community Relations/Leadership

-A. Shall work on or appoint people to work on securing corporate donations for BQO fund-raising events and on-going improvements.
+- Shall work on or appoint people to work on securing corporate donations for Beta Theta Omicron fund-raising events and on-going improvements.